Israel–Yugoslavia relations: History

-Between the end of World War II and creation of the State of Israel Yugoslavia allowed passage of thousands of illegal Jewish immigrants to Palestine which was perceived as a part of the anti-imperialist struggle.
+Between the end of World War II and creation of the State of Israel, Yugoslavia allowed passage of thousands of Jewish refugees to British Palestine which was perceived as a part of the anti-imperialist struggle.
 Yugoslavia was one of the 11 members of the United Nations Special Committee on Palestine and one of three which voted against the final proposal with Yugoslav side advocating for bi-national one-state solution.
 Yugoslavia recognized Israel on 19 May 1948.
 In 1948 Federation of Jewish Communities in Yugoslavia sought and received permission from the authorities to send material help and organize Jewish emigration to Israel.
 More than a half of Yugoslav Jews who survived Holocaust have emigrated to Israel.
 Contrary to other socialist countries in eastern and southeastern Europe, Yugoslavia allowed emigration of its Jewish citizens to Israel, but permitted them to keep only their movable property while the state received real property.
 Some sources claim that this permission was the result of influence of Moša Pijade, one of the highest ranking Yugoslav functionaries.

 An early $2 million trade deal was signed between Yugoslavia and Israel in 1949.
 This trade volume increased to $22 million by 1965.
 In 1952, Yugoslavia invited a number of Israeli army officers to study Yugoslav military training courses and observe army maneuvers.

 In 1953, funded by the Yugoslav Government, companies, and trade unions, the Jewish Federation of Yugoslavia organized the planting of sixty thousand trees in Israel to commemorate “Jewish victims of fascism.”
 By 1952 the community independently built fourteen memorials to commemorate Yugoslav Jews, most notable of them in 1952 in Belgrade and Novi Sad in People's Republic of Serbia, Zagreb and Đakovo in People's Republic of Croatia, and Sarajevo in People's Republic of Bosnia and Herzegovina.
 After 1952, in Serbia alone another forty Holocaust victims monuments were erected with the most prominent one being the Jewish Sephardic Cemetery in Belgrade designed by Bogdan Bogdanović.